SaiedAlshahrani/performance-implications/Language-Modeling-Evals/README.md

 ### Masked Language Models (MLMs):
 We have trained **5 RoBERTa** MLMs for this experiment, and due to the huge size of these models, we could **not** share them with the community.
-However, we have host them on the Hugging Face Hub.
+However, we have hosted them on the Hugging Face Hub.
 See the Table below for the details.
-We also evaluate these MLMs using the *Pseudo-Perplexity* metric and share the evaluation process here at [Pseudo-Perplexity Evaluations](https://github.com/SaiedAlshahrani/performance-implications/tree/main/Language-Modeling-Evals/Pseudo-Perplexity-Evals)
+We also evaluate these MLMs using the *Pseudo-Perplexity* metric and share the evaluation process and results here at [Pseudo-Perplexity Evaluations](https://github.com/SaiedAlshahrani/performance-implications/tree/main/Language-Modeling-Evals/Pseudo-Perplexity-Evals)